 Present - 2010's

-Membership reached an all-time high of 5,239 members at the end of 2018 and dues for medical students and residents were waived (effective January 2019).
+Membership reached an all-time high of 5,239 members at the end of 2018 and dues for medical students and residents were waived, beginning January 2019.

 - a $125,000 grant from the Hearst Foundations to support a scholarship program for AAHPM physician members to participate in leadership development activities; with partners CAPC, GPCQA, NPCRC and PCQN

 Despite a Nor’easter storm that shut down Boston the day before the Annual Assembly, more than 3,000 people attended the meeting for education, connection, reflection and fun, while 400 people attended the Pedi-Innovate Course and Intensive Board Review Course in August to learn about the latest advances and innovations in caring for children with serious illness and their families and prepare for the HPM certification examination.

 AAHPM endorsed the National Consensus Project’s Clinical Practice Guidelines for Quality Palliative Care, 4th edition.